aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-create-pie-chart/_index.md

 5. **Where can I find more advanced features for Aspose.Slides?**
    - Explore the [Aspose.Slides Documentation](https://reference.aspose.com/slides/java/) to learn about additional functionalities and options.

+## Frequently Asked Questions

+**Q: Does Aspose.Slides work with the latest JDK versions?**
+A: Yes, the library is compatible with JDK 16 and newer releases.

+**Q: Can I export the chart to PDF directly?**
+A: Absolutely—just change the `SaveFormat` to `Pdf` in the `save` method.

+**Q: Is it possible to animate pie chart slices?**
+A: Yes, you can add animation effects via the `IAutoShape` and `IAnimation` APIs.

+**Q: How do I apply a custom theme to the whole presentation?**
+A: Load a `.thmx` file using `pres.getPresentation().getThemeManager().applyTheme(...)`.

+**Q: Where can I find more code samples?**
+A: The official Aspose.Slides GitHub repository and the documentation site contain extensive examples.

 ## Resources
 - **Documentation:** [Aspose.Slides Java Docs](https://reference.aspose.com/slides/java/)
 - **Download Library:** [Aspose Releases](https://releases.aspose.com/slides/java/)